How to Print Labels from Airtable (Product, Shipping, Inventory)

 Cart Labels (Picking/Packing Labels)

-Labels for warehouse picking - one label per cart showing customer info, transport method, and a list of all items to pick.
+One label per cart or order that includes customer details and a list of all items to pick.
 Used in fulfillment operations where pickers work with carts.

 Understanding Your Data Structure